wilsonmar/wilsonmar.github.io/_posts/2018-04-03-microsoft-ai.md

 ## What can AI do?

-Microsoft "democratizes" AI and Machine Learning by providing a front-end that hides some of the complexities.
+Microsoft "democratizes" AI and Machine Learning by providing a front-end that hides some of the complexities, enabling them to be run <strong>possibly without programming</strong>.

 1. Microsoft's Azure AI gallery of samples and users' contributions: